nicolerg/resources/motrpac_batching/README.md

   - Unblinded batching metadata in the format `precovid_[SAMPLE_TYPE]-samples_UNBLINDED-batch-characteristics.csv`
 - Summary of batch characteristics (`stdout`) (see example [here](examples/out.log))

-### Methodlogy
+### Methodology
 1. Merge all shipment manifests and metadata files
 2. Define sample groups for batching (sample type code, and assay if applicable)
 3. For each sample group:
   i.
 Predefine the number and max size of batches
   ii.
-Identify the number of samples associated with each participant ID (pid) in the sample group iii.
+Identify the number of samples associated with each participant ID (pid) in the sample group, "N"
+  iii.
+For each pid, define the "group" as the combination of clinical site (`codedsiteid`) and intervention (`randomgroupcode`)
+  iv.
+Order pids by "N" then "group", largest to smallest
+  v.
+Iterate through the ordered rows of pids, starting with individuals with the largest number of corresponding samples, and interatively assign pids to batches, ensuring that the max batch size is not exceeded
+  vi.
+Print batch composition to `stdout`
+  vii.
+Output shipment positions and batch assignments to file

 ### Usage